jordankeener/ncaa_rosters/README.md

 conferences (Big Ten, Big 12, ACC, SEC, Pac-12) from rosters provided by each school.

-Rosters were scraped in April/May 2018 and correspond to the roster posted on each schools athletics website at that time.
+Rosters were scraped in June 2018 and correspond to the roster posted on each schools athletics website at that time.
 This is generally the roster for the 2017-2018 academic year, although some fall sports already had the 2018 roster posted.